 Scitation provides researchers, students, and educators with access to current, cutting edge research plus a deep archive of seminal physics content that supports the study and advancement of physics and related disciplines including physics, chemistry, geosciences, engineering, and acoustics.

-Including journals, conference proceedings, standards, and magazines, Scitation hosts nearly one million articles published by AIP Publishing and AIP Member Societies
+Including journals, conference proceedings, and magazines, Scitation hosts nearly one million articles published by AIP Publishing and AIP Member Societies

 One of the world’s largest publishers of scientific information in physics and the related sciences, AIP Publishing employs innovative technologies and offers publishing services for the American Institute of Physics and AIP Member Society publishing partners.
 AIP Publishing’s suite of publications includes 17 journals, three of which are published in partnership with other organizations; magazines, including AIP’s flagship publication Physics Today; and the AIP Conference Proceedings series.